Have you been emailing clients back and forth to get the social media designs approved?

 Content Creators: Responsible for designing, writing, or producing content

 The social media marketing workflow begins with content creation.
 Therefore, the content creator initiates the process.
-Although, the content creator may also require the input of others such as social media manager or the client.
+Although, the content creator may also require the input of others such as the social media manager or the client.

 Managers: Responsible for communicating, scheduling, and setting social campaigns